-If you’d prefer to listen on your favorite music streaming site, here’s a link that will let you choose from several of the most popular services: http://smarturl.it/MomentsOfInsanity.
+If you’d prefer to listen on your favorite music streaming site, you’ll find links to the album on popular sites on the album page.

 The new year (and new decade) started innocently enough.
 Okay, maybe not so much here in the USA since presidential election year politics, and all the mudslinging that goes with that, were already in full swing well before the first day of 2020.
 But it wasn’t that much crazier than the previous presidential election year.
 Yet.

 I started the year out with a couple of new singles that I’d written, and recorded in one case, last year.
 My main focus was writing and recording new material to target various opportunities, similarly to what I’d been doing since completing last year’s The Road That I Must Take album.
 Those efforts had resulted in a string of four singles in a row, and I’d also been recording and remixing some of my older songs to target similar opportunities.

 While I always have some notion of a next album in the back of my mind, there were three years between my previous two albums, so I didn’t have any concrete plans for releasing another album this year.
 The songs I’d been recording were, by and large, not ones I saw as fitting alongside one another on a coherent album.